harhar2000/Circular-Pong/README.md

-# 🕹️ Pygame Circle Game 🎮
+# 🕹️ Circular Pong 🎮

 This is a simple Pygame where a ball moves within a circle.The objective is to keep the ball inside the circle by bouncing it off a block.
 The game tracks the duration of each round and the number of times the ball bounces off the block.